soltia48/felica-rs/README.md

 cargo run --example dump
 ```

+The tool waits until a card is placed on the reader, polling at both 212F and
+424F (424F preferred, 212F fallback), and the output includes the FeliCa data
+rate (`212F` or `424F`) the card was read at.

 By default this prints a human-friendly, colorized tree showing:
 - Reader information
 - System codes (with friendly names for well-known ones)